jp-nguyen/sorting-algorithms/README.md

 - a report with analysis on sorting algorithm performance

 # How to use?
-TODO

 # TODO
-- implement timing
-- implement random input generation
-- implement sorts
-- implement graphing data
-- implement report
+- Fix the include folder paths
+- Include the <chrono> library
+- Fix shell sort